mat-cor/molecules-classification/README.md

 Packages:
 - "preprocess" package contains the modules for preprocessing the data (basically discarding duplicated chemicals and non frequent terms, compute the "memberships" for the terms and convert the SMILES to fingerprints)

-- "analysis" package contains fingerprint classification with LR
+- "analysis" package contains fingerprint classification with LR and SMILES classification using CNN